typhonjs-typedoc/typedoc-theme-dmt/README.md

     "NPM": "<URL>"
   },

+  // Provide an object to rename / substitute module reflection names.
+The [key] is the existing name and [value] is the new name.
+  "dmtModuleNames": {},

   // When true 'Module' in page titles and other areas of the documentation are replaced with 'Package'.
   // This is handy if you are documenting a "Package" whether Node / NPM or otherwise.
   "dmtModuleAsPackage": false,